King's Head Theatre: 2021-2023

 In 2021, Mark Ravenhill was appointed Artistic Director of the theatre.
 The theatre celebrated its 50th anniversary with KHT50: Barstools to Broadway - a week of work bringing together highlights from the past 50 years and featuring work from Timberlake Wartenbaker, Audrey Sheffield, Dame Harriet Walter, Gemma Whelan, Tom Stoppard, Stephen Jeffreys, Annabel Arden, Tim Luscombe, Bryony Lavery, Abigail Anderson, Victoria Wood, Annabel Leventon, Bill Russel & Janet Hood.

-The theatre renews its focus on showcasing LGBTQ+ work, work that is joyful, irreverent, colourful and queer.
-In an interview Ravenhill stated “I’m excited to move forward the LGBTQ+ work of the King’s Head Theatre.
-Historically, the stories of gay men have tended to dominate and while we will continue to tell some of those stories, I’m looking forward to exploring the full spectrum of experiences symbolised by the rainbow flag.
-We want to be the home for a new wave of diverse queer theatre makers.”
+After the pandemic, the theatre renewed its focus on showcasing LGBTQ+ work.
+In an interview, Ravenhill stated: "I'm excited to move forward the LGBTQ+ work of the King's Head Theatre.
+Historically, the stories of gay men have tended to dominate and while we will continue to tell some of those stories, I'm looking forward to exploring the full spectrum of experiences symbolised by the rainbow flag.
+We want to be the home for a new wave of diverse queer theatre makers."